yosssi/ace/documentation/syntax.md

 ### Content Helper Method

 A content helper method defines a block content which is embedded in the base template.
-This helper method must be uses only in the inner template.
+This helper method must be used only in the inner template.

 ```
 = content main